suneel0101/ga-pandas/README.md

 # Objectives
+The primary goal is to get the students comfortable enough with `pandas` to apply it to their data processing and analysis tasks.

-Students will be able to use pandas to
+Students will be able to use `pandas` to
 - perform data analysis
 - read in CSV data
 - perform data munging and cleaning on dirty data
 - apply advanced pandas techniques such as grouping, aggregation and pivot tables

 # Agenda
 0. Set up programming environment